 1. For a cleanse or detox:

-Take 1-2 Tbsp of Tikta Ghrita each morning on an empty stomach.
-Mix this in 1/2 cup of warm water, stir until fully melted and then drink.
-Begin this at least 3-5 days prior to the cleanse, and then continue daily until the cleanse is over.
+Take 1 to 2 tablespoons of Tikta Ghrita each morning on an empty stomach.
+Mix this in 1/2 cup of warm water, stir until fully melted, and then drink.
+Begin this at least 3-5 days before the cleanse, and then continue daily until the cleanse is over.
 After the cleanse, you can take 1 tsp of the Tikta Ghrita each morning for 7 days and then switch to a more rejuvenating medicine such as the Rasayana Ghrita (1 tsp, two times daily for 30 days post-cleanse).